MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off.md

 # Turn external sharing on or off for SharePoint Online

 If you're working with vendors, clients, or customers outside of your organization, you might want to give them access to specific sites, folders, or files.
-In this article, we'll show you how to set your organization-level external sharing setting for SharePoint Online.
+This article describes how to set your organization-level external sharing setting for SharePoint Online.
 You must be a global or SharePoint admin in Office 365 to do this.

-External sharing is controlled at both the organization level and the site collection level.
-The organization-level settings determine what options are available at the site collection level.
-The external sharing settings for individual site collections can be more restrictive than whatever is allowed at the organization level, but these settings can't be more permissive.
+External sharing is controlled at both the organization level and the site level (previously referred to as site collection level).
+The organization-level settings determine what options are available at the site level.
+The external sharing settings for individual sites (site collections) can be more restrictive than whatever is allowed at the organization level, but these settings can't be more permissive.

-For info about changing the external sharing setting for a site collection, see [Change the external sharing setting for a site](change-external-sharing-site.md).
+For info about changing the external sharing setting for a site, see [Change the external sharing setting for a site](change-external-sharing-site.md).

 ## Change the organization-level external sharing setting